-Through the expert knowledge of human skeletons, fingerprints, blood genetics, DNA sequencing, and archaeological methods, physical anthropologists provide invaluable assistance in the detection of victims and perpetrators of accidents and war accidents.
+Through expert knowledge of human skeletons, fingerprints, blood genetics, DNA sequencing, and archaeological methods, physical anthropologists provide invaluable assistance in the detection of victims and perpetrators of accidents and war accidents.

 Problems of population composition, size, and sustainability are important in many ways.
-An immediate aspect is the different rates of change that can occur in different sized populations.
+An immediate aspect is the different rates of change that can occur in different-sized populations.
 Theoretically, smaller populations are more susceptible to the potential upside than larger populations.
 Both the natural environment and the economy of a particular society influence the size of the population.

 Studies on the physiological adaptation of humans to high-altitude, dry, hot, and other environments, nutrition, and epidemiology have revealed just how versatile and vulnerable people are in Paleoanthropology jobs.

 Organic practitioners combine detailed knowledge of cultural features and patterns of comparative mortality, population movements, wars, social positions, political organizations, and other sociological, epidemiological, and social phenomena such as those related to corporeal practices, paleontology, paleopathology, and paleontology.
 Goes into understanding the mind of isolated features.